gifmackenzie/IQHelp/IQ Dashboards.md

 # IQ Dashboard
 {: .no_toc}
-Vantaca IQ's different levels are separated by dashboards, each with their own unique offerring and value add for your management company.
+Vantaca IQ's different levels are separated by dashboards, each with their own unique offering and value add for your management company.

 {: .no_toc .text-delta }